Amina-V/Amina-V/README.md

 Introduction
 ------------
  I'm interested in Human-Computer Interaction, Affective Computing, and learning new things!
 Previously, I lived in Tokyo, Japan & London, England.
+I'm now in sunny San Francisco ✨

 What I'm Working On Now